varnish/Varnish-Book/varnish_book.rst

 Banning
 -------

-- Use ``ban`` to prevent Varnish from serving a cached object
+- Use ``ban`` to invalidate caches on cache hits
-- Does not free up memory
+- Frees memory on ban patterns matching
 - Examples in the ``varnishadm`` command line interface:

   - ``ban req.url ~ /foo``